HCABurns/Home-Stock-Manager/README.md

 To keep the menu planning optimal, a python script was created to clear the name of the menu item at a specific time every day.
 This has been achieved by using the Task Scheduler program on Windows.

-## To do

-- Python script that will delete the menu item at the end of a day.

 ## To do - After functional app created:
 - Adding item type to be functional with creation.
 - Filter with item types.